How to train a dog not to bite another dog

 4. End the meeting on a high note before either feels overwhelmed.

-See also How to owner train a service dog
+See also How to crate train your older dog

 Consistency is key.
 Regular practice and patience will lead to gradual improvement.
 Celebrate small victories along the way, as they build confidence and reinforce positive habits.